symfony-cmf/symfony-cmf-docs/bundles/block/cache.rst

 is triggered:

 * The document is loaded based on the name;
-* If caching is configured, the cache is checked and content is returned if found.
+* The cache is checked and content is returned if found.

   * Cache keys are computed using: